CodePushGo/website/src/content/blog/en/top-6-tools-for-managing-app-updates-in-2025.md

 Its version control system allows for instant rollbacks if an issue arises, reducing downtime.
 CodePush also supports unified updates for both iOS and Android, making it a great fit for teams working across multiple platforms.

-While CodePushGo highlights encrypted OTA updates for Capacitor apps, CodePush stands out with its differential update system and strong CI/CD integration, making it perfect for teams focused on fast, iterative development.
+While CodePushGo highlights encrypted OTA updates for React Native apps, CodePush stands out with its differential update system and strong CI/CD integration, making it perfect for teams focused on fast, iterative development.
 Compared to Ionic Appflow, which caters to hybrid app development, CodePush’s approach to updates and security makes it a versatile option for various frameworks.

 ## Conclusion

 Different tools shine depending on specific team needs and project requirements.
 Managing app updates in 2025 calls for tools that combine efficiency, security, and seamless integration with CI/CD workflows.

-**CodePushGo** is a standout choice for [Capacitor developers](https://capgo.app/blog/capacitor-comprehensive-guide/), offering instant deployments and encrypted over-the-air (OTA) updates.
+**CodePushGo** is a standout choice for [React Native developers](https://capgo.app/blog/capacitor-comprehensive-guide/), offering instant deployments and encrypted over-the-air (OTA) updates.
 Starting at $12/month for independent developers, it provides real-time updates and strong version control, making it suitable for projects of any size.

 For teams prioritizing enterprise-level security and compliance, **Microsoft Intune** and **Jamf Pro** are excellent options.
 These platforms deliver extensive endpoint management, crucial for organizations dealing with sensitive data and strict compliance standards.